awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-create.md

 1. Choose **Next**\.

-1. For **IAM role**, select an AWS Identity and Access Management \(IAM\) role *in your current account * that has the permissions needed to run the runbooks that are specified for this change request\.
+1. For **IAM role**, select an IAM role *in your current account * that has the permissions needed to run the runbooks that are specified for this change request\.

    This role is also referred to as the service role, or assume role, for Automation\.
 For more information about this role, see [Setting up Automation](automation-setup.md)\.